-Thinking of starting a business in Indonesia and you still have many questions?
+Thinking of starting a business in Indonesia as a foreigner and you still have any questions?
 Check out our FAQs below to find the answers to some of the most popular questions we have always received.

 Related article: The Pros and Cons of Business Entities in Indonesia

 Yes or no, it depends.
 Businesses that are mentioned in the Negative Investment List (DNI) in Indonesia cannot be fully owned by foreign companies.
 They are either closed for foreign investment or partially open with certain requirements.
 For businesses partially opened for foreign investments under DNI, foreign ownership is allowed between 49%-95%.

 On the other hand, businesses or sectors that are not listed in the DNI are 100% open for foreign ownership.
 The Negative Investment List was updated in 2018, however, it is advisable for foreign investors to get in touch with Cekindo to ascertain the latest updates.

 With respect to PT PMA (the most common type of legal entity set up by foreigners), it usually takes 2-6 months for an establishment to start a business.

 Under the Indonesian Law, foreign companies PT PMA are required to have an office during the process of incorporation.
 The document to prove your office location is called a domicile letter, or Surat Keterangan Domisili in Indonesian.
 A domicile letter will be provided based on your office lease agreement.

 To obtain a domicile letter, first of all, you need a lease agreement of your office as mentioned.
 Noticeably, a residential address is most commonly not accepted as a business address.
 In this case, it is possible to use the services of a virtual office.